modmore/docs/en/03_Formalicious/v1/06_FAQs.md

+> **This extra is discontinued**.
+It was originally built by Sterc and distributed by modmore as a Premium Extra, however in 2020 Sterc decided they can no longer offer the support required.
+It is no longer available from modmore, but may be available elsewhere.
+>
+> Unfortunately modmore cannot provide standard support for this extra.
+You may request support from Sterc directly or consider [booking Premium MODX Support](https://modmore.com/premium-modx-support/) if you need help with it.

 We're collecting the questions we get most often into a list of FAQs.
 If your question is not in the list, please reach out to us via support@modmore.com and we would be glad to help.

 [TOC]